-The bill H. 3862 aims to amend Section 59-40-50 of the South Carolina Code of Laws, which pertains to charter school admissions preferences.
+The bill H. 3862 seeks to amend Section 59-40-50 of the South Carolina Code of Laws, which pertains to charter school admissions preferences.
 The proposed changes include revising the criteria for admissions preferences and introducing provisions for students with multiple enrollment preferences.
-Specifically, the bill stipulates that charter schools must give preference to students who were enrolled the previous year and allows for priority enrollment for siblings of currently enrolled students, children of charter school employees, and dependents of active-duty military members, with specific limits on the percentage of total enrollment for these categories.
+Notably, the bill stipulates that charter schools must give preference to students who were enrolled in the previous year and allows for priority enrollment for siblings of currently enrolled students, children of charter school employees, and dependents of active-duty military members, with specific limits on the percentage of total enrollment for these categories.

 02/06/2025: 59-40-50